GCUGreyArea/rotate/README.md

 ## Building the project

-If you would prefer not to polute the environment on you're machine, there is a docker build that can be built and executed by running
+If you would prefer not to pollute the environment on your machine, there is a docker build that can be built and executed by running

 ```bash
 make docker